leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Proposal.md

 **2. Ideas:**

-Our ideas to this project is based on a meticulous combination of creativity, imagination, and strategic planning.
+Our ideas for this project are based on a meticulous combination of creativity, imagination, and strategic planning.
+We are aiming to provide you with an innovative solution combining the effeciency of our algorithms to the splendor of the B3.

 **3. Compliance with Requirements:**